-SPEA Alumni Association
+O'Neill Alumni Association

-SPEA has a strong committment to its alumni and considers them among our most valued resources.
-The SPEA Office of Alumni Relations strives to maintain lifelong connections with our network of over 32,000 alumni.
-When SPEA graduates join the Indiana University Alumni Association, they automatically become members of the SPEA Alumni Association.
-The mission of the SPEA Alumni Association is to inspire and cultivate dynamic interactions among alumni, the school, and current students for the betterment of SPEA and the professions it serves.
-Some activities of the Association include the Capitol Hill Colloquium, annual social gatherings in Indianapolis, Denver, Chicago and Washington D.C., and networking and educational opportunities for SPEA alumni- nationally and globally.
-The association is also a sponsor of the SPEA Magazine, our e-newsletter, and manages an endowed scholarship that is awarded annually to SPEA undergraduate and graduate students.
-The SPEA Alumni Association is governed by an elected board of directors comprised of SPEA Alumni who represent diverse academic and geographic backgrounds.
-For more information, please visit https://spea.indiana.edu/ career-development/alumni/index.html
+O'Neill has a strong commitment to its alumni and considers them among our most valued resources.
+The O'Neill Office of Alumni Relations strives to maintain lifelong connections with our network of over 32,000 alumni.
+When O'Neill graduates join the Indiana University Alumni Association, they automatically become members of the O'Neill Alumni Association.
+The mission of the O'Neill Alumni Association is to inspire and cultivate dynamic interactions among alumni, the school, and current students for the betterment of O'Neill and the professions it serves.
+Some activities of the Association include the Capitol Hill Colloquium, annual social gatherings in Indianapolis, Denver, Chicago and Washington D.C., and networking and educational opportunities for O'Neill alumni- nationally and globally.
+The association is also a sponsor of the O'Neill Magazine, our e-newsletter, and manages an endowed scholarship that is awarded annually to O'Neill undergraduate and graduate students.
+The O'Neill Alumni Association is governed by an elected board of directors comprised of O'Neill Alumni who represent diverse academic and geographic backgrounds.
+For more information, please visit https://oneill.indiana.edu/career-services/alumni/ index.html.